 - In the Home tab > Interactions > Fill in Blank.

 A Fill in Blank question has three parts.
-The top text box is where to add the question title.
-The middle part contains an answer field.
-The third part has feedback messages and a Submit button.
+The top text box (1) is where to add the question title.
+The answer area (2) is represented by an one-line text box.
+The Submit button helps learners to submit their answer.

 - A Fill in Blank question has only one blank (text box).
 If you want to have more blanks, consider using Fill in Multiple Blanks questions.

-- You’re free to format and style the text box like you do with a normal text box object.
+- You’re free to format and style the text box in the same way that you do with a normal text box object.
 See Working with Text Box for more details.

 Tip: After customizing the answer text box, if the changes don’t please you, right-click the text box and select Reset Placeholder.
-Then, the app removes all changes and brings the default text box back to you.
+Then, ActivePresenter removes all changes you’ve made and brings the default text box back to you.

 Set Correct Answer

-The app allows you to set more than one correct answer.
-To set a correct answer, take these steps:
+ActivePresenter allows you to set more than one correct answer.
+Follow these steps:

 Step 1: In the Properties pane > Interactivity > General.

-- You can type anything to the box, from alphabet to special characters.
+- You can type anything in the box, from alphabet to special characters.

-- Apart from typing the answer, you can copy and paste text from other places to the box.
+- Apart from typing the answer, you can copy and paste text from other places in the box.

 Set Score & Reporting